Omer-Mazig/js-runtime-questions/README.md

 Which of the following is NOT part of the browser's JavaScript runtime environment?

+**Options:**

-a) Call Stack
+- a) Call Stack
-b) Web APIs
+- b) Web APIs
-c) Java Virtual Machine
+- c) Java Virtual Machine
-d) Callback Queue
+- d) Callback Queue

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: c) Java Virtual Machine**
+**Correct Answer:** c) Java Virtual Machine

+**Explanation:**
-Explanation: The Java Virtual Machine (JVM) is not part of the JavaScript runtime environment.
+The Java Virtual Machine (JVM) is not part of the JavaScript runtime environment.
 The browser's JavaScript runtime includes the Call Stack (for executing code), Web APIs (for browser-provided functionality), the Callback Queue (for managing async callbacks), and the Event Loop (for coordinating between them).

 </details>